 Student Grants for Emerging Young Artists

-Students will be given a chance to apply for and receive small grants to create new work, with projects taking place during their senior year.
+Students will be given a chance to apply for and receive small grants to create new works.
 These grant proposals will be open to the junior and senior classes because of the maturity required to shepherd an artistic project from concept through completion.
-The projects will be overseen and the students will be coached by the appropriate arts faculty, the AEL director, and the Dean of the Arts.
+The projects will be overseen and the students will be coached by the appropriate arts faculty, the AEL director, and the AEL intern.
 The application process we have put in place will give the students valuable experience in applying for grants as they move on through the rest of their education and on to their chosen careers.
-By making them consider all aspects of a proposal—idea, design, implementation, detailed budgeting, etc.—we will equip them with the knowledge they will need to pursue grants on their own in while providing them with the necessary skills to navigate the process.
+By making them consider all aspects of a proposal—idea, design, implementation, detailed budgeting, etc.—we will equip them with the knowledge they will need to pursue grants on their own, while providing them with the necessary skills and resources to navigate the process.

 These master classes are designed to give our students direct interaction with professional artists working in the students’ chosen field of artistic expression.
 Since these classes will be more focused in scope and participation than a traditional master class, we hope to set up mentoring relationships that live beyond a student’s experience at Idyllwild Arts Academy and perhaps one that lives past a student’s college/art school/conservatory experience.
 These master classes will be for those students who are ready, both artistically and personally, for a more engaged and interactive mentoring relationship.